derailed/popeye/README.md

   # Excludes excludes certain resources from Popeye scans
   excludes:
     v1/pods:
       # In the monitoring namespace excludes all probes check on pod's containers.
       - name: rx:monitoring
         codes:
         - 102
       # Excludes all istio-proxy container scans for pods in the icx namespace.
       - name: rx:icx/.*
         containers:
           # Excludes istio init/sidecar container from scan!
           - istio-proxy
           - istio-init
+          # Excludes the same containers, but with a regex
+          - rx:^istio
     # ConfigMap sanitizer exclusions...
     v1/configmaps:
       # Excludes key must match the singular form of the resource.